Both regular semester and accelerated session I classes start the week of August 31, 2015.

 |Transcripts||High School Dual Enrollment||Schedule||Visiting Students|

-During Late Registration, placement testing is on-going at the Marple, Downingtown and Pennocks Bridge Campuses from 9 a.m. to 6 p.m. and until 4:30 p.m. at the Southeast Center.
+During Late Registration, placement testing is on-going at the Marple, Exton, and Pennocks Bridge Campuses until 6 p.m. and until 4 p.m. at the Southeast Center.
 Testing can take several hours, so plan accordingly.
-You should arrive at least 15 minutes prior to the start time.
+English as a Second Language (ESL) placement testing is given at 9:30 a.m., noon, and 5 p.m. at the Marple Campus only.
+Students should arrive at least 15 minutes prior to testing times.

 Students who attended another college should bring a copy of their transcript to assist with advising, even if you had an official transcript sent to the College.
 There will be no staff in the Records Office during Late Registration to assist with getting copies of transcripts from your file.

 To find the schedule of Fall 2015 classes, follow these directions: